TanyaGir/Memory-Game/README.md

 # Memory-Game
 This is a game to test a user's memory.
 There is a deck of cards with different icons.
+Make moves on the table of cards by choosing pairs of cards that you think that have the same symbols.
+If the cards match, they will remain open.
+If they do not match, they will flip over and you can try again.
 # Challenge
 To match the least in time possible.
 # How to play